bajpaikrishna/DHCS/README.md

 You may not copy, modify, distribute, or otherwise use the algorithm for any commercial or non-commercial purpose without explicit permission from the author.

-For permission inquiries, please contact [Your Email Address].
+For permission inquiries, please contact bajpaikrishna715@gmail.com.

 ## Usage